Ragini Nandwani

-Ragini Nandwani is an Indian actress who appears in few Hindi, Tamil and Malayalam language films.
+Ragini Nandwani (born 4 September 1989) is an Indian actress who appears in Hindi, Tamil and Malayalam-language films and television.
 She became popular after playing the lead in the Hindi soap opera Mrs. Kaushik Ki Paanch Bahuein (2011–12).
 She made her Bollywood debut with the crime thriller film Dehraadun Diary (2013), which was based on a real murder case.